juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ## Personalizing Product Recommendation

 Sam is a new customer to a restaurant and has never ordered anything from the restaurant before.
 Although Sam explicitly expressed that he prefers fish to red meat, there is still a wide range of selections.
 What kind of dishes should the restaurant's chatbot recommend to a new customer like Sam?
-If a chatbot knows that Sam is family-oriented and enjoys down-to-earth food, it can suggest the homestyle, fish banquet to Sam and his family.
+If the chatbot knows that Sam is family-oriented and enjoys down-to-earth food, it could then suggest the homestyle, fish banquet to Sam and his family.

 ![A chatbot recommends a fish banquet to a family-oriented customer who likes fish and down-to-earth food](/assets/uploads/restaurant-recommendation.png)

 Luna just got her driver's license and wants to buy her first car.
 Since Luna has never owned a car before, she could provide only a price constraint, e.g., under $15,000.
 With a number of cars that meet the price constraint, what kind of cars a chatbot on a website like [carmax](https://www.carmax.com/cars) should recommend to Luna ?
-If the chatbot knows that Luna has keen artistic interests and loves stylish things, it would recommend a stylish car like Mini Cooper or VW Beetle.
+If the chatbot knows that Luna has keen artistic interests and loves stylish products, it would recommend a stylish car like Mini Cooper or VW Beetle.

 ![A chatbot elicits a customer's car preferences.](/assets/uploads/luna-1.png)